florentrot/photo-organizer/README.md

 ## photo-organizer
-ChatGPT did it for me.
+ChatGPT did it for me (70%)
-Use this Spring Boot App to organize your family photos
+Use this Spring Boot App to organize your family photos, videos, and so on
 ![app](https://github.com/florentrot/photo-organizer/assets/99581506/e8f88460-dd14-4ca2-a640-c2afae338bc1)

 ## Input